 Build globally dispersed networks

-Over the years, a common practice followed by brands to manage marketing strategies is by putting a global team under control of global marketing campaigns and assigning a local team to locally execute these campaigns.
+Over the years, a common practice followed by brands to manage marketing strategies is by putting a global team under the control of global marketing campaigns and assigning a local team to locally execute these campaigns.
 This could often create a clash between teams, especially with local teams thinking that the global team lacks a comprehensive understanding of their market.
-To combat this issue while promoting marketing strategies, a new age concept brand tribe have emerged.
+To combat this issue while promoting marketing strategies, a new age concept brand tribe has emerged.
 Brand tribes refer to an informal and globally dispersed network of marketers who come together to identify and share their best assets.
 Instead of the conventional top-down approach, these brand tribes have community managers who foster global collaboration, post insights, promote assets for particular markets, and discourage off-brand execution.
 This can also act as a way to reinforce brand standards.

 Identify new growth channels

 With the rising market competition, brands are under extreme pressure to identify and pursue new sources of growth that may be internal or external to the core business.
-Fastest growers in any industry are those that develop new products or services while maintaining their baseline capabilities.
+The fastest growers in any industry are those that develop new products or services while maintaining their baseline capabilities.
 One way to achieve this is to create a dedicated new-ventures unit in the company that examines and identifies new growth opportunities for the company.
 Another way to do this is by partnering with start-ups that can provide a larger pool of opportunities in terms of emerging technologies and innovation.

 Building an agile operating model